 Ingredients You Need

 - cranberries – you can use fresh or frozen

 - orange juice – squeeze this yourself, its easy and fresh is always the best.
 Plus you get a little pulp.

-- maple syrup – we liked the flavor that a little maple syrup gave to the cranberry sauce
+- maple syrup – we liked the flavor that a little maple syrup gave to the sauce

 - brown sugar

 - bourbon – we used a maple bourbon, but any will work

 - white sugar

 - rum instead of bourbon